getsentry/craft/docs/src/content/docs/configuration.md

      - Session management
    ```

+   Note: Nested items do NOT get author/PR attribution - only the top-level entry does.

 3. **Plain Text**: If no bullets are used, the entire content is treated as a
    single changelog entry.
 Multi-line text is automatically joined with spaces
    to ensure valid markdown output.